Cold weather can effectively ruin your car’s system, leaving you with an engine that refuses to crank up.

 Besides using an engine block heater, diesel fuel cars also have glow plugs that work as a heater to warm up the incoming fuel and air for efficient fuel combustion.
 Glow plugs have indicators that show when the car is warm enough to start.

-If you don’t have a block heater or glow plugs, you can park your car in a heated garage or buy a battery blanket to cover the battery.
+If you don’t have a block heater or glow plugs, you can park your car in a heated garage or buy an electric engine warming blanket to cover the battery.

 D. Care For Your Battery

 Before winters start, get a thorough battery health check from a professional car repair service like RepairSmith.